 Driving: Give Up Spontaneity for Safety

 One can never depend on all public rest stops to be open even in the best of times, and the pandemic has rendered a great many shuttered.
 This makes it more important than ever to know which are still open while you plan your itinerary.
 A quick Google search of “rest stops along (the highway, freeway, or route)” tends to yield accurate results.
 Be sure to mark those that are in your map.
-If any seem indeterminable, then contact the transportation department of your county or state or province to inquire.
+If any seem indeterminable, then contact the transportation department of your county, state, or province to inquire.
 In addition to phone and email, many are reachable by DM, too!

 Verify Your Hotel’s Sanitation Policies

 Check the website of the hotel or the Airbnb listings for their current sanitation policies.
-Also be sure to ask if their ventilation systems are centralized—i.e., if it is connected to other rooms where other guests may be staying.
+Also be sure to ask if their ventilation systems are centralized — i.e., if it is connected to other rooms where other guests may be staying.
 This is especially important for anyone who may be high-risk, for cough droplets can be carried through such systems.
 Remember, managers and hosts prefer that you ask questions and be prepared rather than making assumptions that could risk the welfare of you, them, and other guests.
 In the end, you’ll be less frustrated and anxious and so will everyone else.

 During your preparation, you may come across some hotel workers, boutique owners, or museum staff who may shrug off your questions and claim that you shouldn’t be worrying.
 If your gut is telling you that this means they are not taking the pandemic seriously, consider making plans somewhere else.
 It’s better to be safe than potentially lose a family member because a tourist destination refuses to sanitize or require their staff to wear masks.